+In Windows 2000, open the Control Panel and double-click the Mouse icon.

-- 1. Open the Control Panel, and then click Mouse. - 2.
-In the Mouse Properties window: - 1 Click the Device Select tab to disable the touch pad and track stick. - 1 Click the Pointer Options tab, the Touch Pad tab, or the Stick tab to adjust pointer, touch pad or track stick settings. - 3.
+- 2. On the Mouse Properties window: - 1 Click the Device Select tab and select Stick, Stick and Pad, or Pad only. - 1 Click the Touch Pad tab to adjust the touch pad settings or the Stick tab to adjust the track stick settings. - 3.
+Select the desired settings and click Apply. - 4.
 Click OK to save the settings and close the window.